oracle/weblogic-kubernetes-operator/docs-source/content/userguide/cicd/why-layering-matters.md

 Next you might think, "Oh, that’s ok, we can just rebuild the layers above the JDK on top of this new layer."
 That is very true, we can.
-But there is a big caveat here.
+But there is a big caveat here for Domain in Image domains.
 When you create a WebLogic domain, a domain encryption key is created.
 This key is stored in the `security/SerializedSystemIni.dat` file in your domain and it is used to encrypt several other things in your domain configuration, like passwords, for example.
-Today (in WebLogic Server 12.2.1.3.0) there is no way to conveniently "extract" or "reuse" this encryption key.
+Today (in WebLogic Server 12.2.1.4.0) there is no way to conveniently "extract" or "reuse" this encryption key.
 So what does this mean in practice?

+{{% notice warning %}}
-> If you recreate the domain in your CI/CD process, even though you may end up with a domain that is for all intents and purposes identical to the previous domain, it will have a different encryption key.
+If you recreate a Domain in Image domain in your CI/CD process, even though you may end up with a domain that is for all intents and purposes identical to the previous domain, it will have a different encryption key.
+{{% /notice %}}

-This means that technically it is a "different" domain.
+This means that technically, it is a "different" domain for Domain in Image type domains.
 Does this matter?
+Maybe,
-Maybe, maybe not.
+maybe not.
 It depends.
 If you want to do a rolling restart of your domain, then yes, it matters.
 First of all, the "new" servers will fail to start because the operator will be trying to inject credentials to start the server which were encrypted with the "old" domain encryption key.

-But even if this did not prevent them from starting, there would still be a problem.
+But even if this did not prevent Domain in Image pods from starting, there would still be a problem.
 You cannot have members of a domain with different encryption keys.
 If WebLogic saw a new member trying to join the domain with a different key, it would consider it to be an intruder and refuse to accept it into the domain.
 Client HTTP sessions would not work across the two different sets of servers, so clients could see errors